You searched for: “praying

 Word Entries containing the term: “praying

-praying mantis (s) (noun); praying mantises, praying mantes (pl)
+praying mantis (s) (noun), praying mantises; praying mantes (pl)

 1. An insect of the order Mantodea, named for their "prayer-like" stance and so meaning "praying prophet" or "praying diviner".
+In class, Judy learned about the praying mantis and wondered if it could tell her if she was going to pass her next test!

 2. Etymology: mantis comes from the Greek word Mantes for "prophet" or "fortune teller".